Rhode Island flag

 Rhode Island requires instruction in the following subjects.

-reading writing geography arithmetic us history rhode island history principles of government
+reading writing geography arithmetic us history rhode island history principles of government civics health and physical education

 Additional notes